-California Lawmakers To Vote On 100 Percent Clean Energy Mandate
+California Lawmakers Debate 100 Percent Clean Energy Mandate

-California lawmakers must vote by the end of the day Friday on the most ambitious clean energy goal in the country: 100 percent clean energy by 2045.
+California lawmakers must decide by the end of the day Friday whether to approve the most ambitious clean energy goal in the country: 100 percent clean energy by 2045.

 The state wouldn't be the first.
 Hawaii already has its own 100 percent goal.
 But California uses about 30 times more electricity than Hawaii and is the fifth largest economy in the world.

-Note: A previous version of this story misspelled Ken Caldeira's last name as Caldiera in some references.